Ready to discover the best things to do in Croydon, London? This guide is for you.

 Safe to say, the area’s got a long and varied history.
-Surrey Street Market even dates back to the 13th century (but more on that later).
+Surrey Street Market even dates back to the 13th century.

 More recently though, Croydon has played its own important role in the industrial revolution, and was even the location of London’s main airport until World War II, where Heathrow took the crown – impressive right?
 Modern-day Croydon is cosmopolitan, filled with cosy pubs, great places to eat, and lots of cool and unique things to do.

 Not sure where to start?
-Don’t panic – I’ve written this handy guide to help you explore the best of Croydon.
+Don’t panic – we’ve written handy guides to help you explore the best of Croydon.

 Top Picks for Things to do in Croydon

 - If you only have time for one meal, head to Boxpark.
 It’s fun, unusual, and offers a variety of food – perfect for large groups.

 - There’s no tube station in Croydon, but don’t panic, you can get there easily by regular train or on a TRAM (yes, Croydon has trams because it’s too cool for school).
 Trains between Victoria and East Croydon take around 15 minutes and run frequently.

 - Croydon is full of quirky things to do – take the time to get stuck in and stray from the usual tourist spots!

 Part of the Hilton chain, located in South Croydon.